leminhjs/TicTacToeHomeWork/README.md

 Note:
 Socket.IO is a framework on Node.js.
 You’ll need node installed.
 You should know intermediate JavaScript.
 You should be comfortable with things like object prototypes, event handlers, callbacks, IIFE, etc.
-You should also have some jQuery knowledge to follow along this tutorial.
+You should also have some jQuery knowledge.
 If you don’t, you can check out Beginners Guide to DOM Selection with jQuery.